Stalking, Intimidation, Harassment and Abuse

-In order to convict you of unlawful stalking it must be proved that you:
+In order for a court to find a person guilty of unlawful stalking it must be proved that the accused:

-- Your conduct was deliberately directed at a person, and
+- the conduct was deliberately directed at a person; and

-- Your conduct would cause that person apprehension or fear of violence to or against them, or someone else, or
+- the conduct would cause that person apprehension or fear of violence to or against them, or someone else; or

-- Your conduct caused detriment to that person.
+- the conduct caused detriment to that person.

-It is important to note that it does not need to be proved that you intended to cause the apprehension or fear of violence, or detriment, mentioned above.
-It also does not need to be proved that the apprehension or fear of violence, or detriment, was actually suffered by the stalked person.
-All that needs to be proved is that the apprehension or fear of violence, or detriment, would have been caused on a reasonable view of your conduct.
+It is important to note that it does not need to be proved that the accused intended to cause the apprehension or fear of violence, or detriment, mentioned above.
+It also does not need to be proved that apprehension or fear of violence or detriment was actually suffered.
+All that needs to be proved is that the apprehension or fear of violence, or detriment, would have been caused on a reasonable view of the conduct.

 If you require legal advice or representation in any legal matter, please contact Armstrong Legal.